The Importance of Automating Systems Management

 Ten Top Tips for Peace of Mind

-Depending on your type of business these will include your email server, web server and your day-to-day operational systems – finance, sales, marketing and production.
-For a business that depends on internet sales, having a reliable, available and working website is essential, together with all the back end systems that ensure all orders are processed, paid for and despatched.
+Depending on your type of business, these will include your email server, web server, and your day-to-day operational systems – finance, sales, marketing, and production.
+For a business that depends on internet sales, having a reliable, available, and working website is essential, together with all the backend systems that ensure all orders are processed, paid for, and despatched.
 If your operation covers multiple sites, check that the communication links between sites are working and that remote sites are in both voice and data contact.

 Check regularly for security breaches and ensure that virus patches are up to date.
 A virus infection can spread fast and cause many days of lost working time.
 Consider internal as well as external threats, by regularly reviewing passwords and access controls.

-- Make sure that you have monitoring processes and procedures in place; automated systems management tools will provide most of the services you need.
+Automated systems management tools will provide most of the services you need.
 However, if you don’t yet have them, ensure that manual processes exist and are followed.
 And don’t forget to review them periodically to ensure they are still in step with business needs.

 With many telephone systems starting to be integrated into an IP network, it’s essential to ensure that they are functioning correctly.

 In the event of an accident or disaster it may be necessary to revert to a previous version of your data.
-Backups need to be taken at least daily and a copy held off-site.
+Backups need to be taken at least daily and a copy held offsite.
 As part of your disaster recovery testing, check that backup media can be read and restored from.
 This simple weekly check can give added peace of mind.

 Error reporting logs can give early warning of a potential failure – for example disk read errors may pre-warn of an ailing disk drive.
-An error status report can also indicate when that part of the system has stopped functioning, for example scheduled tasks, tape drives or a printer.
+An error status report can also indicate when that part of the system has stopped functioning, for example scheduled tasks, tape drives, or a printer.

 A faulty air conditioning unit can be as damaging to your business as the failure of a main server.
-Keep comms rooms, cabinets and computer areas clean and tidy with easy visual and physical access to equipment.
+Keep comms rooms, cabinets, and computer areas clean and tidy with easy visual and physical access to equipment.
 Check power supplies aren’t being overloaded and regularly test power backup devices.

-Check the status of scheduled jobs to guarantee that they have been carried out and that thresholds aren’t being reached or backlogs created in output queues – for example, print jobs or tape backups.
+Check the status of scheduled jobs to guarantee that they have been carried out and that thresholds aren’t being reached or backlogs created in output queues – for example, print jobs, or tape backups.

-A central monitoring point gives an instant view of the status of all important devices including servers, printers, hubs, routers and switches.
+A central monitoring point gives an instant view of the status of all important devices including servers, printers, hubs, routers, and switches.
 With automated alerts and reporting, it will help to ensure maximum availability and performance from all your IT resources.